-If you are in a partnering Four12 church it won’t be long before somebody makes a casual reference to the “Ephesian 4:11 gifts”.
-From that point on in the discussion you face the very distinct possibility that you are going to completely misunderstand one another… Let me explain how this could happen.
-In fact, would you mind if I took the rest of this article to explain how we could miss each other on this point?
+If you are in a partnering Four12 church, it won’t be long before somebody makes a casual reference to an ‘Ephesians 4 gift’.
+From that point on in the discussion, you face the very distinct possibility of completely misunderstanding one another.
+Let me explain how this could happen.

-In Charismatic churches we are very familiar with the term “gifting”.
-In fact, if you have a proactive leadership team in your church then you have probably already spent some time trying to determine what your spiritual gifting or giftings are (its usually more than one, but hey, if you only have one then be faithful with it!)
+In charismatic churches we are very familiar with the term ‘gifting’.
+In fact, if you have a proactive leadership team in your church, then you have probably already spent some time trying to determine what your spiritual gifting/s are (it’s usually more than one, but hey, if you only have one then be faithful with it!).
 There are several lists in Scripture which give a sample of some of the Spirit-enabled abilities that God gives us.
-The literal translation of the word “giftings” (in Greek – charismata) is “gracelets”.
+The literal translation of the word ‘giftings’ (in Greek – charismata) is ‘gracelets’.
 Almost like sprinkles of grace throughout the congregation to bless God’s people.
 While God has gifted every individual, the gift is not to bless the recipient so much as to impart grace to the rest of the fellowship through that individual.

-“We have different gifts, according to the grace given to each of us.
-If your gift is prophesying, then prophesy in accordance with your faith; if it is serving, then serve; if it is teaching, then teach; if it is to encourage, then give encouragement; if it is giving, then give generously; if it is to lead, do it diligently; if it is to show mercy, do it cheerfully.”
+In Romans 12:6, we read, ‘We have different gifts, according to the grace given to each of us.
+If your gift is prophesying, then prophesy in accordance with your faith; if it is serving, then serve; if it is teaching, then teach; if it is to encourage, then give encouragement; if it is giving, then give generously; if it is to lead, do it diligently; if it is to show mercy, do it cheerfully.’

-In order to make this distinction clear in the language that we use we sometimes speak about a spiritual gifting (of the kind mentioned in Rom 12) and at other times we speak about an Ephesians 4 gift, which is when we are speaking about a person who has been given to bless the church, ie, an apostle, a prophet, etc.
+To say it in a way we commonly do, we either speak about a spiritual gifting (of the kind mentioned in Romans 12), or about an Ephesians 4 gift, which is when we mean a person who has been given to bless the church, i.e. an apostle, prophet, etc.

 – A prophet (Agabus Acts 21:10, Acts 13:1)